 5. Calculate the price differential between the Average Price and the Brent Price (the "Differential Amount")**

-** In the event that the Last Trade did not occur on the same trading day as the day for which the daily Settlement Price is being calculated, then the Differential Amount shall be the price differential between the daily Settlement Price for the Contract on the previous day and the execution in Brent which occurred closest to 12.30pm (Dubai time) on the previous day.
-Once the Differential Amount has been calculated, follow steps 6 & 7 of the Settlement Price Formula above.
+** In the event that the Last Trade did not occur on the same trading day as the day for which the daily Settlement Price is being calculated, then the Differential Amount shall be the price differential between the daily Marker Price for the Contract on the previous day and the execution in Brent which occurred closest to 12.30pm (Dubai time) on the previous day.
+Once the Differential Amount has been calculated, follow steps 6 & 7 of the Marker Price Formula above.

-Chief Compliance Officer (or delegate)
+Chief Legal and Compliance Officer (or delegate)

 Chief Liaison Officer (or delegate)

-B.1-In these Procedures, the Post Close Range in respect of a Trading Day means, the price range bounded between the highest price at which a trade was executed (the "High") and the lowest price at which a trade was executed ("Low") occurring during the five (5) minutes ending at 14.30 (New York time) provided that the Exchange may on occasion apply a shorter time period up until 14.30 (New York time) if the Exchange considers this to be necessary taking into account the volume of trading on the Trading Platform.
+B.1-In these Procedures, the Settlement Range in respect of a Trading Day means, the price range bounded between the highest price at which a trade was executed (the "High") and the lowest price at which a trade was executed ("Low") occurring during the five (5) minutes ending at 14.30 (New York time) provided that the Exchange may on occasion apply a shorter time period up until 14.30 (New York time) if the Exchange considers this to be necessary taking into account the volume of trading on the Trading Platform.

 For all contract months not determined by one of the methods set forth above, relevant spread relationships between contract months will be used to derive the settlement.

-The procedure used to determine the settlement price of a product will depend on the product group, level of activity and liquidity during the defined closing time period, and the trading venue(s) used to derive the settlement.
+The procedure used to determine the marker price of a product will depend on the product group, level of activity and liquidity during the defined closing time period, and the trading venue(s) used to derive the settlement.

 Unless otherwise specified in the contract terms or settled pursuant to one of the methods set forth above, settlement of contracts cleared through ClearPort Clearing will be based upon relevant market data including, but not limited to, cleared prices in the contract, pricing data obtained from market participants, the settlement prices of related products and any other pricing data from sources deemed to be reliable.